0x71pp17/damn-vulnerable-defi_solutions_and_code_analysis/README.md

 ## v4 Challenges

 Damn Vulnerable DeFi v4 includes a series of challenges designed to teach security vulnerabilities in decentralized finance (DeFi) applications.
-The new version has migrated to `Foundry`, updated dependencies, and modernized existing challenges, with some previous solutions potentially no longer working All challenges now require depositing funds into designated recovery accounts
+The new version has migrated to [Foundry](https://getfoundry.sh), updated dependencies, and modernized existing challenges, with some previous solutions potentially no longer working All challenges now require depositing funds into designated recovery accounts

 The challenges in Damn Vulnerable DeFi v4 include: